acd13/IsilonCSI_Driver_v1.4_Full_Installation/README.md

 This script installs latest version of docker on the provided Linux host
 2. install_k8s_1.19.sh
 This script will install the Kubernetes 1.19.8 version for you which is what the Isilon CSI Driver currently supports
-3. install_Isilon_CSI_Driver_1.4
+3. Install_Isilon_CSI_Driver_v1.4.sh
-This file will give you all the necessary steps in a concise form to install the driver
+This script will give you all the necessary steps in a concise form to install the driver

 Procedure:
 --------------